Sunday, December 08, 2024

 In the aftermath of the Revolutionary War, the Articles of Confederation, and the Federal Convention, James Madison said, “America united, with a handful of troops, or without a single soldier, exhibits a more forbidding posture to foreign ambition than America disunited, with a hundred thousand veterans ready for combat.”
 (The Federalist Papers, No. 41) Indeed.
 But now, with the crossing of the Rubicon, it is time to “establish justice, insure domestic tranquility…and secure the blessings of liberty to ourselves and our posterity.”
 (Preamble)

 THE PRESIDENT OF THE UNITED STATES must act.
 The rebellion must be crushed.
 Failure to do so would be grotesque neglect of duty.
-For the one who swears to “preserve, protect and defend the Constitution” must “take care that laws be faithfully executed,” and the Constitution is “the supreme law of the land”—the first law.
+For the one who swears to “preserve, protect and defend the Constitution” must “take care that the laws be faithfully executed,” and the Constitution is “the supreme law of the land”—the first law.
 (Article II, Section 1, Clause 8; Article II, Section 3 & Article VI, Clause 2)

 (c)2024 Marvin D. Jones.
 All rights reserved.